odiaz95012/CS157A-SongSnap/README.md

 # CS157A-Team8
-To build the react container, run the command cd into the songsnap directory and excute the command
+Steps to build the container:
-  - `docker build -t <container_name> -f Dockerfile .`
+  - 1. Make sure you are in the project's root directory

-To run the react container, cd into the songsnap directory and execute the command
+  - 2. Run the command `docker compose build`
-  - `docker run -p 3000:3000 <container_name>`
+  - 3. Run the command `docker compose up`